openstack-yak/WBS-ceilometer/README.md

 TODO:
   - retrieve and update card data by trello-api;
   - filter out trello info not useful to developing work structure;
+  - the complete json for the [OSIC - Ceilometer/Horizon/Fleetmgt](https://trello.com/b/Rd79MAR2/osic-ceilometer-horizon-fleetmgt) board (and its yaml version) is probably not needed here, but for now it might be useful as a reference;  delete at some point

 Some potentially useful references: